-How Long Does the LLC Operating Agreement Amendment Last?
+How Long Does the Operating Agreement Amendment Last?

 Who Can Amend the Agreement?

 Where Do I File The Amendment?

 You can file the amendments with the appropriate governing body or agency responsible for the specific context.
-If you’re amending articles of organization for a Limited Liability Company, you must file the amendment in the state where the LLC was originally formed.
+If you’re amending articles of organization for a Limited Liability Company, you must file the amendment in the state where the LLC was initially formed.

-Can I Amend My LLC Operating Agreement If I Am Dissolved?
+Can I Amend My Original Operating Agreement If I Am Dissolved?

-No, amendments cannot be made to an LLC's operating agreement if it has been dissolved.
-The operating agreement must be reinstated and the company reformed before amendments can be made.
+You cannot amend your original operating agreement if you’re dissolved.
+The operating agreement must be reinstated, and the company must be reformed before amendments can be made.

 How to Make an Amendment to an LLC Operating Agreement

-In conclusion, making changes to the LLC's operating agreement is important.
-It helps ensure your company is properly structured and organized, especially after any major events have taken place.
+Making changes to the LLC's operating agreement through legal representation is important.
+It helps ensure your company is properly structured and organized, especially after major changes.